Lukas-Netz/se-rwth.github.io/_pages/topics/Unified-Modeling-Language.md

 [[Rum04c,Rum02]](#Rum04c,Rum02).
 The figure below demonstrates the principal forms of uses of UML models in agile development projects.
-The exemplary diagrams, namely object diagrams and sequence diagrams, are used for test case definition, whereas the more ``complete'' diagrams are used for code generation (see also [Generative Software Engineering](/topics/Generative-SE)).
+The exemplary diagrams, namely object diagrams and sequence diagrams, are used for test case definition, whereas the more complete diagrams are used for code generation (see also [Generative Software Engineering](/topics/Generative-SE)).